Floydfish/jamming/README.md

 This is a project suggested at the Codecademy Web Development pathway.

-It is a React web application that uses React components, passing state and requests with the Spotify API, allowing the users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
+It is a React web application that uses React components, passes state and requests with the Spotify API, allow the users to search the Spotify library, create a custom playlist, then save it to their Spotify account.

 ### Fonts